Twelve tips for nervous patients

 A recent report from the Lancet – which is among the world’s oldest and best-known general medical journals – highlighted how the pandemic is now exacerbating socioeconomic and ethnic inequalities driving down oral health standards.

-In the coming years we are likely to see increased dental-related issues within the most vulnerable groups including those on low-incomes and the marginalised with multiple morbidities.
+In the coming years, we will likely see increased dental-related issues within the most vulnerable groups, including those on low incomes and the marginalised with multiple morbidities.

 With heightened anxiety levels additional stress is unfortunately being placed on patients already nervous about attending the dentist.
 According to the British Dental Association and estimated 25pc of people exhibit some form of anxiety before appointments.

 Remember you are not alone, and the following list outlines common fears and difficulties experienced:

 - Pain during dental treatment, or the sound of the drill